Deep Search

 Enabling Deep Search

-Include configuration for Claude Sonnet 4 in modelOverrides in your site configuration.
+In your site configuration, include the configuration for Claude Sonnet 4 in modelOverrides.
 For more information on configuring models, refer to Model Configuration.

 :